messixieziyi/xieziyi.github.io/index.md

 ### Research Experience

 Resrarch Asistant at Fluid Energy Science lab at University of California, Santabarbara (2018.3-2020.6)

-- The Big Question: Hard to sustain vortices in liquids in small scale channels to mix two different fluids
+The Big Question: Hard to sustain vortices in liquids in small scale channels to mix two different fluids

-- Solution: Search for a silicon channel with certain structures that could sustain vortices in the liquid
+Solution: Search for a silicon channel with certain structures that could sustain vortices in the liquid

-- Research and Result:
+Research and Result
 - Built different silicon cells in which there is a channel of 1000 m width with small structures of the scale tens of m, and two inlets for two different fluids and one outlet for outflow.
 Used syringe pump to push liquids passing through the cell.
 Use fluids with